skyrim-multiplayer/skymp/README.md

 ## Building From Source

 You can find instructions on setting up the project locally below.
 To get a local copy up and running follow these simple example steps.
-You need ~10 GB on your hard drive and some free time.
+You need ~4 GM RAM, ~20 GB on your hard drive and some free time.

 ## Prerequisites